rohanayush/Rohan-Project-Catalogue/README.md

 -  Data Science ( Data Analysis, Machine Learning, SQL and Data Visualization using Tableau)

-### Here I have listed all my projects in offering different expertise
+### Here I have listed all my projects that can be offered in different expertises

 [Click to View Only Data Science Projects](#ds)

 [Click to View Only Frontend Projects](#fe)